DaFrankort/lenny-dnd-bot/readme.md

 - **Dice Roll Commands**: Easily roll dice with flexible expressions, such as `2d6`, `1d20+6`, or `1d8+4+2d6`.
 - **D&D Data Lookup**: Look up D&D data and get detailed information about them directly in Discord, powered by [5e.tools](https://5e.tools/).
+- **D&D Homebrew data**: Allows servers to add and manage their own homebrew data for spells, items, creatures, and more.
 - **Customizable Color Embeds**: Customize the colors of your dice roll embeds for better visual appeal and easy identification, auto-generated if not specified.
 - **Character Stat Rolling**: Automatically roll and generate D&D character stats.
 - **Voice Chat Sound Effects**: The bot can join voice channels to play sound effects for your rolls, including special sounds for natural 1s and 20s, as well as effects for attacks, damage, and fire.